rockiger/webboxes/README.md

 # Web Boxes

-Eeasy as pie Bitnami Installers for local web develoment.
+Eeasy as pie Bitnami Installers for local web develoment under Linux.

 Install and administer any Bitnami installer from one app.